openmrs/openmrs-contrib-addonindex/README.md

 It uses ElasticSearch to store its index.

-We use [Snap CI](https://app.snap-ci.com/openmrs/openmrs-contrib-addonindex) to continuously build this application.
-(We know that Snap CI is going away, and we'll migrate somewhere else soon.)
+We use [OpenMRS's Bamboo CI server](https://ci.openmrs.org/browse/AD-BAOIS) to continuously build this application.

 To build locally, you need to build the web UI first, and then run the server.
 (Though if you skip building the web UI you'll still be able to see the server's REST API)